SG-CADVLM: A Context-Aware Decoding Powered Vision Language Model for Safety-Critical Scenario Generation: Acknowledgments

 \section{Acknowledgments}

-This study is sponsored by the Southeast University Interdisciplinary Research Program for Young Scholars (Grant No. 2024FGC1006), 2025 Southeast University Undergraduate ``Teacher-Student Co-creation Scientific Research Team Project'' (No. GC251301), and the Jiangsu International Collaborative Research Project (Grant No. BZ2024055).
+This work was financially supported by the National Natural Science Foundation of China (Grant No. 52572354 to Ziyuan Pu), the Jiangsu International Collaborative Research Project (Grant No. BZ2024055 to Ziyuan Pu), and 2025 Southeast University Undergraduate ``Teacher-Student Co-creation Scientific Research Team Project'' (No. GC251301).